 This will depend in part on whether you want a religious or civil ceremony.
 If religious, you’ll need to factor in booking both a church and reception venue.
 If not, explore what options your venue has for your ceremony and reception.
 Often different rooms will be better suited to the different elements of your wedding day, so make sure you’re happy with them all before booking.

-Finding your dream venue might decide your theme or your theme might dictate the venue.
+On your search to find your venue, bear in mind your theme might dictate the venue.
 Any which way, make sure these two dreams align.
 Your venue and décor should complement each other, not clash.
 Check with your venue what is allowed.
 Can you hang things?
 Can you add different chairs?
 Can you use real candles?
 If your décor is a deal breaker you need to know that your venue can accommodate your plans.

 It’s also worth taking into account how large the spaces are and how many rooms you’ll need to decorate.
 This will impact on the cost of buying your decorations and flowers and could easily become an unwelcome forgotten cost.